-Mary Todd Lincoln led a tragic life.
-She suffered the deaths of her mother, three of her children, and her husband.
+Mary Todd Lincoln led a tragic life and suffered through the deaths of her mother, three of her children, and her husband.
 Today, she also suffers from history's cold gaze.

 As the Civil War drew to a close on April 14, 1865, Mary Todd Lincoln, Abraham Lincoln’s wife, scolded her husband for being overly affectionate.
 Lincoln told his wife that the others in their box at Ford’s Theatre would think nothing of it.